-The annual consolidated financial statements of the Group for the year ended 31 December 2014 were prepared assuming the continuation of the Group's business in the foreseeable future.
+The annual financial statements of the Bank for the year ended 31 December 2014 were prepared assuming the continuation of the Bank's business in the foreseeable future.

-The Bank's Board of Executives is not aware of any circumstances indicating any risk to the business continuation by the Group in the foreseeable future.
+The Bank's Board of Executives is not aware of any circumstances indicating any risk to the business continuation in the foreseeable future.

-The consolidated financial statements of the Group were prepared based on the historical cost principle, except for derivative financial instruments, financial assets and liabilities measured at fair value through profit or loss, available-for-sale financial assets which were measured at fair value, and available-for-sale assets measured at the amount that is the lower of their balance sheet value and fair value less cost to sell.
+The financial statements of the Bank were prepared based on the historical cost principle, except for derivative financial instruments, financial assets and liabilities measured at fair value through profit or loss, available-for-sale financial assets which were measured at fair value, and available-for-sale assets measured at the amount that is the lower of their balance sheet value and fair value less cost to sell.

-The consolidated financial statements were stated in Polish zlotys (PLN), and all the values were given in PLN thousands, unless indicated otherwise.
+The financial statements have been prepared in Polish zlotys (PLN), and all the values have been given in PLN thousands, unless indicated otherwise.